- Who can you sponsor under family class sponsorship?

 Apart from your spouse, dependent child, grandparents and others mentioned above, you can also sponsor certain relatives; you may sponsor one relative that is related by blood or adoption, regardless of their age, if:

-- You don’t have any other living relative that fit the other four categories that you can sponsor.
+- You don’t have any other living relative that fits the other four categories that you can sponsor.

-- You don’t have any relatives in the other categories who are citizens, permanent residents or registered Indians. of Canada.
+- You don’t have any relative in the other categories who is a Canadian or permanent resident or registered Indian. of Canada.